ages 3-5

 Our Features

-• Emphasis on play-based learning
+• Emphasis on child-led, play-based learning

 • A high % of each day spent outside

-• Mixed-age classes
+• Mixed-age socialization

-• Indoor and outdoor classroom space available
+• Indoor and outdoor classroom spaces

-• Lead teachers certified in nature-based education
+• Teachers certified in nature-based education

 The rhythm of